15+ Best Resin 3D Printers [2024 Update]

 Best For: Printing elastomeric parts and parts with features that are more sensitive to high forces.

-13. Stratasys Origin One
+14. Stratasys Origin One

 Stratasys Origin One is an industrial-grade resin 3D printer for end-use production.
 It has a build volume of 192 x 108 x 370 mm, a proprietary P3™ Programmable Photopolymerization technology, and it uses optics to ensure detailed prints.
+This DLP 3D printer’s synchronized print process includes pneumatic controls to reduce pull forces during the print process.

 best resin printer